learn-co-curriculum/dsc-cities-try-experience/p_7_accessing_items.md

-# Accessing Single Items in a List

-## Indexing
+# Indexing

-***

 ## Objectives for this lesson

 ***

 * Access elements of a `list`
-* Assign a single element of a list to a variable
+* Assign a single element of a `list` to a variable
 * Use the index of list items

 ## Accessing Elements of Lists

 ***

-Now our `top_travel_cities` list contains multiple elements.
-When we write list for ourselves, we normally list them in numerical order with a number representing the items rank in the list, this helps us to keep the list ordered like this:
+Now that our `top_travel_cities` list contains multiple elements we can dive a little deeper into the traits of a list.
+When we write list for ourselves, we normally list the elements in numerical order with a number representing the items rank in the list, this helps us to keep the list ordered like this:

 1. Solta
 2. Greenville